shreyas-kj/MinorPro/README.md

 # MinorPro
-Major project using Hybridised wknn- GA
-BitsUtility contains static functions for bitstring to bitarray from various data types. distValue is a holder class for instances in wknn representation.
+Major project using Hybridised wknn- GA. \n BitsUtility contains static functions for bitstring to bitarray from various data types. distValue is a holder class for instances in wknn representation.
 Individual and Fitness has been explained in file itself.